 Training, qualifications & experience

-I am a fully qualified and experienced Psychotherapist.
-I trained at WPF Therapy in London Bridge and graduated from Roehampton University.
-I am member of the UK Council for Psychotherapy and abide by the their Code of Ethics.
-I have a certificate in Psychoanalytical Psychology from Birkbeck College, University of London and trained in mindfulness for practitioners.
+I am a fully qualified psychodynamic psychotherapist with years of experience working in private practice, the NHS IAPT services and King's college university counselling services.
+I have a certificate in Psychoanalytical Psychology from Birkbeck College, trained at Westminster Pastoral Foundation (WPF Therapy) and graduated from Roehampton University.
+I am member of the UK Council for Psychotherapy and abide by their Code of Ethics.

 Areas of counselling I deal with